 Evander Holyfield Net Worth

-Evander Holyfield Net Worth: Evander Holyfield is a retired American professional boxer who has a net worth of $500 thousand.
-A professional boxer, Evander Holyfield has fought at the Heavyweight, Cruiserweight, and Light-Heavyweight Divisions, and won a Bronze medal a the 1984 Olympic Games.
+Evander Holyfield Net Worth: Evander Holyfield is a retired American professional boxer who has a net worth of $1 million.
+A professional boxer, Evander Holyfield has fought at the Heavyweight, Cruiserweight, and Light-Heavyweight Divisions, and won a Bronze medal at the 1984 Olympic Games.
 He was also an Undisputed Champion in both the Heavyweight and Cruiserweight Divisions.